Das Keyboard 4 Professional review

 Dedicated media buttons are the best around.

 More expensive than other keyboards without LED backlighting, but build quality and extra features can make it worth the price.

-Das Keyboard makes computer peripherals for computer geeks, and some of the best high-end mechanical keyboards around.
+Das Keyboard makes PC peripherals for gaming and PC enthusiasts, and some of the best high-end mechanical keyboards around.
 Their latest line of mechanical keyboard, the Das Keyboard 4 series, is their crowning achievement to date.
-Released in late 2014, this might just be the keyboard that replaces all your other keyboards.
+Released in late 2014, this might just be the mechanical keyboard that replaces all your other keyboards.

 Das Keyboard 4 Professional Review